shaundon/start-here/README.md

 All the compiled stuff is in `dist`.

+### Run Standalone

+Run `grunt connect` for a standalone server.

 ### Credits and Contributions

-CContributions are welcome, fork that shit and submit a pull request.
+Contributions are welcome, fork that shit and submit a pull request.
 Credit to [@sadams](https://github.com/sadams) who got a lot of the stuff here up and running, particularly the externalised config for string replacements and Bower setup.